Collected Advice for Doing Scientific Research

 Do you have an idea that probably won’t help and it involves going through fifty cases that take an hour of tedious work each?
 Sometimes you just gotta do it, even if it probably won’t help.
 Repetition helps understanding, so maybe you will discover a new angle.
 Or maybe you will find ways to automate the work.

 If all of the other advice for getting unstuck hasn’t helped, doing something stupid can help.
 In the hill climbing analogy it’s taking a step downhill.
 Or spending way too much work on a sideways step.
 The idea is to specifically do what you have tried to avoid doing.
 Obviously don’t do this as your first attempt at getting unstuck.
+But this has helped me on past problems, because when I intentionally made a problem worse, it did get worse but not in the way I expected.
+And that helped me understand why my previous attempts at solving the problem all had no effect.

 If after this last point you’re still stuck, maybe try being more incremental.
 Maybe the thing you’re trying to do is just not ready to be tackled yet.
 Find a half-way goal and aim for that.
 Otherwise I’ll talk about making progress next, and there may be more hints there.